we’ve started a series, it’s called

 we have assembled a top-notch team for this undertaking

-recorded live in the Mantis studio by
+recorded live at louva-a-deus by

 Nelson Carvalho & Tiago Correia

-mixed and mastered in the louva-a-deus studio by
+mixed and mastered at louva-a-deus by

 Nelson Carvalho